 The business outlook for the US midstream sector seems to indicate a period of promising growth opportunities, irrespective of fuel type.
-On the one side, accelerating technological innovations to cut down cost have enabled strong growth in US light tight oil (LTO) production, and on the other, the long-term trend of using natural gas as an alternative fuel is simultaneously driving shale gas growth.
-Further, growing export opportunities for US oil and LNG—due to price competitiveness and US policymakers’ focus on building domestic infrastructure—make the sector outlook appear more attractive.4 Lastly, the recent surge in basin price differentials has repositioned midstream as a sector whose infrastructure planning capabilities are now critical to the market attractiveness and growth opportunities for upstream firms—for instance, in June 2018, infrastructure constraints devalued Permian pure-play companies by around US$15.6 billion in just two weeks’ time.5
+On the one side, accelerating technological innovations to cut down cost have enabled strong growth in US light tight oil (LTO) production and on the other, the long-term trend of using natural gas as an alternative fuel is simultaneously driving shale gas growth.
+Further, growing export opportunities for US oil and LNG—due to price competitiveness and US policymakers’ focus on building domestic infrastructure—make the sector outlook appear more attractive.4 Lastly, the recent surge in basin price differentials has repositioned midstream as a sector whose infrastructure planning capabilities are now critical to the market attractiveness and growth opportunities for upstream firms—for instance, in June 2018, infrastructure constraints devalued Permian pure-play companies by around US$15.6 billion in just fortnight’ time.5

 Nevertheless, a deeper look into this growth suggests that several strategic and tactical challenges should be cleared as companies outline their growth strategies.
-As volume growth is likely to be most focused on key prolific basins, opportunities are expected to be fiercely contested by large midstream and even upstream players—over the next five years, 60 percent of oil and gas volume growth in the United States will likely come from the Permian and Appalachian regions, respectively.6 The competition aspect may also play out strongly in attracting capital, especially from private equity investors who have lately expressed interest in gathering and processing (G&P) assets.7 Further, the short-cycled nature of shales could test the flexibility of midstream companies where misplaced infrastructure investment may either lead to stranded assets or significant opportunity losses.
+As volume growth is likely to be most focussed on key prolific basins, opportunities are expected to be fiercely contested by large midstream and even upstream players—over the next five years, 60 per cent of oil and gas volume growth in the United States will likely come from the Permian and Appalachian regions, respectively.6 The competition aspect may also play out strongly in attracting capital, especially from private equity investors who have lately expressed interest in gathering and processing (G&P) assets.7 Further, the short-cycled nature of shales could test the flexibility of midstream companies where misplaced infrastructure investment may either lead to stranded assets or significant opportunity losses.

 This context implies executives should address three big questions as they plan their growth journey: How do you ensure sustainable growth and create business value in a dynamic and competitive business environment?
-How can you optimize the operating and business model of an industry with a huge legacy asset base?
+How can you optimise the operating and business model of an industry with a huge legacy asset base?
 How do you protect this value and growth from the potential risks?
 Although sound technical and business excellence of operations can help midstream players, the diversity and complexity of midstream assets tend to require technological solutions that can unearth hitherto hidden value.
 We propose embracing digital technologies could be the key to working successfully in a dynamic business environment.

 Apart from the ever-extending reach of technology to address business issues, the falling cost of implementing digital technologies means that even small-to-mid-size midstream companies can access them competitively.
 However, a vast physical asset base and the mechanical operating culture have restricted companies from deploying high-end technologies on a large scale.
-The skill-matrix evolution of the workforce in midstream companies further seems to affirm the fact that digital “concepts” have not yet translated to changes at the grassroots level—90 percent of new midstream jobs in the last eight years have been in the field of construction, maintenance, and materials movement, compared to a couple of hundred jobs added in the digital and operation experts field.10
+The skill-matrix evolution of the workforce in midstream companies further seems to affirm the fact that digital “concepts” have not yet translated to changes at the grassroots level—90 per cent of new midstream jobs in the last eight years have been in the field of construction, maintenance and materials movement, compared to a couple of hundred jobs added in the digital and operation experts field.10